rsonger/software-engineering-lab/_posts/2025-05-28-scene_graph.md

     @parent.setter
     def parent(self, node):
-        """ Set or remove the parent of this node """ if not isinstance(node, Object3D):
+        """Set or remove the parent of this node""" if not isinstance(node, Object3D):
             raise RuntimeError("Parent node must be an instance of Object3D.") if self._parent is not None and node is not None: